Lalitkumar21/Human-Activity-Workspace-Utilization-Analysis-System/README.md

 Generates downloadable activity log

-### with UI-design: Folder which does the same thing but it have gui interface via streamlit which can also have the feature to deploy the model
+### <ins> with UI-design </ins>: Folder which does the same thing but it have gui interface via streamlit which can also have the feature to deploy the model

-### petrol-pump_compress.mp4: Dataset which is used as the refernce for the model
+### <ins> petrol-pump_compress.mp4 </ins>: Dataset which is used as the refernce for the model